xenocide21/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+document object modek
 2. What is an event?
+user interaction with the page
 3. What is an event listener?
+code that listens for an event to occur such as a click or mouse over to trigger the action of an event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use different array methods
 5. What is a component?
+reusable code that can accept data from a source
 ### Git Set up

 * [x] Fork the project into your GitHub user account